Channel State Acquisition in Uplink NOMA for Cellular-Connected UAV: Exploitation of Doppler and Modulation Diversities: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ifth} generation (5G) and beyond 5G (B5G) networks should accommodate massive data capacity requirements on the uplink, including high-definition video, online games, big data collection, intelligent surveillance, augmented/virtual reality live video, which demand continuous improvement of network capacity and latency.
-A viable approach to meet such increasing uplink capacity requirements is represented by the recently-introduced concept of cellular-connected {\em unmanned aerial vehicles (UAVs)} \cite{Zeng.2019-1,Zeng.2019-2}, where UAVs can transmit data to the cellular network as aerial users (AUs).
-Nevertheless, the integration of UAVs into cellular networks introduces two basic challenges \cite{New}.
-First, existing cellular infrastructures are designed to serve terrestrial users (TUs) and, thus, antennas of base stations (BSs) look downward: such a tilting causes AUs to be served by the sidelobe of the BSs and, consequently, they suffer from a significant antenna gain reduction.
-Second, due to their 3-D mobility capabilities, AUs have more versatile movements than TUs, thereby causing time-varying channel, dynamic topologies, and frequent handover.
+\IEEEPARstart{W}{ith} the development of unmanned aerial vehicles (UAVs), computer vision, and sensor technology, UAV systems have been increasingly employing in civilian and commercial applications, such as surveillance and monitoring, due to their ability to quickly cover large and difficult-to-reach areas.
+The recently-introduced concept of cellular-connected UAVs \cite{Zeng.2019-1,Zeng.2019-2,Mei.2021} represents a viable strategy to integrate UAVs in fifth generation (5G) New Radio (NR) networks, by allowing them to transmit data to the cellular network as aerial users (AUs).
+3GPP Release 18 is introducing 5G NR support to enhance the safe use of UAVs for commercial and leisure applications.
+Nevertheless, the integration of UAVs into cellular networks introduces two interelated basic challenges \cite{Lin,New}.
+First, existing 5G cellular infrastructures are designed to serve terrestrial users (TUs) and, thus, the antennas of the base stations (BSs) look downward: such a tilting might cause AUs to be served by the side lobes of the BSs and, consequently, they suffer from a reduction in antenna gain.
+Second, due to their mobility capabilities, AUs have more versatile movements than TUs, thereby introducing Doppler (frequency) shifts, which result in carrier frequency offset, inter-carrier interference, and reduced channel coherence time.